UH-CI/genomics-workshop/R/04-dplyr.md

   filter(!is.na(clade))
 ```

-All of a sudden this isn't running of the screen anymore.
+All of a sudden this isn't running off the screen anymore.
 That's because `dplyr`
 has changed our `data.frame` to a `tbl_df`.
 This is a data structure that's very
 similar to a data frame; for our purposes the only difference is that it won't
 automatically show tons of data going off the screen.